mennahassan8/BWDC/README.md

 # Black Wealth Data Center Challenge 2025

-A scrollytelling project presents the Education Attainment and Employment rates for Asian, Black, Hispanic, and White through visualizations and Insights.
+A scrollytelling project presents the Education Attainment and Annual Earnings rates for Asian, Black, Hispanic, and White through visualizations and Insights.
 Check the web page of [project](https://mennahassan8.github.io/BWDC/)!
 ## Tools
 ● Python